AltGr/opam-wiki/Packaging.md

 Although this tutorial covered most packaging cases, there are still packages that requires more tuning that what have been described above.
-If you find yourself stuck trying to package a software or a library, please read the OPAM [specification](https://github.com/OCamlPro/opam/blob/master/doc/specs/roadmap.pdf) (you will find it in the
+If you find yourself stuck trying to package a software or a library, please read the OPAM [developer manual](https://github.com/OCamlPro/opam/blob/master/doc/dev-manual/dev-manual.pdf) (you will find it in the
 `doc` directory in the OPAM tarball) and/or read existing OPAM package descriptions for inspiration.